 This post may contain affiliate links.
 Please see my disclosure policy.

 The most delicious way to welcome citrus season is with a sparkling citrus champagne bundt cake.
-With a light and lovely golden crumb and the perfume of winter citrus (I used a blend of tangerine and Meyer lemon zest), this bundt is reminiscent of the best pound cake.
+With a light and lovely golden crumb and the perfume of winter citrus, this bundt is reminiscent of the best pound cake.

 More sweet citrus recipes you’ll love: